oracle/node-oracledb/INSTALL.md

 directories, and run the samples.

-Users without `git`, or with older versions of `npm` such as included in Node 4, may alternatively need to use pre-bundled source code:
+Users without `git`, or with older versions of `npm` such as included in Node.js 6, may alternatively need to use pre-bundled source code:

 ```
 npm install https://github.com/oracle/node-oracledb/releases/download/v2.3.0/oracledb-src-2.3.0.tgz